 Used traditionally in Korean Hanbang medicine, Korean Mugwort has seen a growth in popularity as a powerful skincare ingredient in recent years.
 We explore its origins and what makes it such an essential ingredient for treating sensitive and acne prone skin.

 Recent years have seen the Korean Mugwort (쑥, ssuk ), known by its scientific name, Artemisia Princeps, grow in popularity as a key ingredient in skincare products coming from South Korea.
-But what exactly is Mugwort and what skincare benefits does this “swiss army knife” of weeds bring to your skincare cabinet?
+But what exactly is Mugwort and what skincare benefits does this “swiss army knife” of weeds bring to your skincare cabinet here in Singapore?
 Read on to find out more!

 The name Mugwort is actually used to refer to a family of flowering plants commonly found across the northern hemisphere.
 Used for centuries in different cultures in cuisines, herbal preparations, traditional medicines and even as a talisman to ward off evil spirits, the humble Mugwort plays an important role in our everyday lives whether we know it or not.

 While there are various species of Mugwort that grow throughout the Northern hemisphere, we are most interested in the Korean Mugwort, also known as yomogi in Japan.
 It is used for generations in North Asia as a herb in traditional Korean and Chinese medicine, skincare products and cooking.
 In fact, if you’ve been to South Korea for a holiday then it is likely that you have already seen it, if not eaten it!